-We use the information provided to respond to you regarding reason(s) that led to contacting us, and in the course of carrying out copywriting, guest posting, search engine marketing, website and app development.
+We use the information provided to respond to you regarding reason(s) that led to your initial contact, and in the course of carrying out copywriting, guest posting, search engine marketing, website and app development.

-We may contact you through email in future to inform you about special offers, new products or services or changes to this policy, unless you ask us not to do so.
+We may contact you by email in future to inform you about special offers, new products or services or changes to this policy (unless you ask us not to do so).

 You can opt out of any contact from us at any given time.
-You can do so by reaching us through our online form, email or the phone number listed on our contact page.
+You can do this by contacting us via our online form, by email or the phone number listed on our contact page.

 - Express any concerns about the use of your data